 - Guidance on applying for local, state, federal, and military assistance, including medical and mental health benefits, employment income support, food stamps, and veteran and Social Security benefits

 - Onsite VA staff at the Grove Street facility who arrange treatment at VA facilities

 - Little Patriots Early Learning Center for infants, toddlers & preschoolers

 - Food Pantry, open twice a month for veterans and/or their families

 - Transportation to work, legal appointments, medical appointments, off-site support group meetings, and community activities.
 Veterans Inc. also coordinates a Vehicles for Vets donation program.

 - Clothing, including a Dress for Success Program

-- Pro bono legal assistance provided onsite by volunteers or through referral to Legal Aid
+- Pro bono legal assistance through referral to Legal Aid

 - Eye exams and glasses provided through Mass Health and VA healthcare facilities